-Because there is not one definitive test for PD, it can be difficult to diagnose.
-A diagnosis is usually made based on a person’s medical history and a neurological examination.
-If your physical therapist suspects that you have symptoms of PD, you may be referred to a neurologist for further examination.
+Because there is not one definitive test for PD, it can be hard to diagnose.
+Your medical history and a neurological examination will help to determine if you have PD.
+If your physical therapist suspects PD, they may refer you to a neurologist for further examination.

-A diagnosis of PD may be made if a person is found to have:
+A Parkinson diagnosis may be made if a person has:

-- A significant improvement in symptoms when taking a medication to treat PD.
+- A major improvement in symptoms when taking medicine to treat PD.

-- Initial symptoms on 1 side of the body only.
+- Initial symptoms on one side of the body only.

 How Can a Physical Therapist Help?

-Because PD affects each person differently, your physical therapist will partner with you to manage your specific situation—now and as your condition changes.
+Because PD affects each person differently, your physical therapist will partner with you and your family.
+They also will team with your other health care providers to manage your specific case as your condition changes.
 You are not alone!

-Depending on the nature and severity of your condition, your treatment program may focus on activities and education to help you:
+Depending on the nature and severity of your condition, your physical therapist may focus on activities and education to help you:

 - Improve your fitness level, strength, and flexibility.